Flood (producer): 2006 to 2013

 Flood co-produced The Killers' album Sam's Town in 2006 with fellow English producer and engineer Alan Moulder.
-Later that year he remixed the debut single by Dark Room Notes, Love Like Nicotine.
+Later that year he remixed the debut single by Dark Room Notes, "Love Like Nicotine".
 At the beginning of 2007, he co-produced PJ Harvey's album White Chalk with John Parish and PJ Harvey.
 He also co-produced a couple of songs on the Goldfrapp album Seventh Tree, which was released in February 2008.
 In late 2007 and early 2008, he produced Sigur Rós's Með suð í eyrum við spilum endalaust in Iceland.

 Flood and Paul Hartnoll of Orbital co-produced the 2008 album by The Music, Strength in Numbers.
 He produced the 2009 album by The Hours, See the Light.
 He joined Steve Lillywhite again in 2008 to work with Thirty Seconds to Mars, on This Is War.
 And then worked with Editors on In This Light and on This Evening.
 He also collaborated with Nitzer Ebb again to finish up their first new release in over a decade, Industrial Complex.
 In 2010, he produced Belong by The Pains of Being Pure at Heart and Let England Shake by PJ Harvey.

-In 2013, Flood worked again with Depeche Mode, being responsible for the mixing process of their album "Delta Machine" which was produced by Ben Hillier.
+In 2013, Flood worked again with Depeche Mode, being responsible for the mixing process of their album Delta Machine which was produced by Ben Hillier.

 Studios

 Flood had a studio in Kilburn called The Bedroom.
 He opened the Assault & Battery studio complex with longtime recording partner Alan Moulder.
 In 2008, Miloco Studios opened Assault & Battery 2, a tracking and mix studio in Willesden Green.
-Assault & Battery 1 came under the Miloco umbrella in Summer 2009, and both Flood and Moulder remain involved with the studios.
+Assault & Battery 1 came under the Miloco umbrella in Summer 2009, and both Flood and Moulder remain involved with the studios, which have since been renamed Battery Studios.